hiensteve/interviewcode_3/README.md

-This is the learning source originally created by a software engineer at Amazon, which I find interesting.
+This is the learning source, , which I find interesting, originally created by a software engineer at Amazon.
 The sources are updated days by days by other tech enthusiasts like myself.
 %%%%%%%% It begin here!
 # Coding Interview